 The Hypnotic State

 Brainwave frequency plays a crucial role in the practice of hypnosis.
-The effect of hypnotherapy that individuals typically experience is a shift in brainwave activity.
+The effect that individuals typically experience through hypnotherapy is a shift in brainwave activity.
 This moves them from the normal waking state (beta waves) to a more relaxed state characterised by alpha and theta waves.
 Alpha waves, associated with relaxation and a calm, meditative state, are often observed during the initial stages of hypnosis.

-As the hypnotic session deepens, theta waves, which are linked to creativity, intuition, and deep relaxation, may become more prominent.
+As the hypnotic session deepens, theta waves, which are associated with creativity, intuition, and deep relaxation, may become more pronounced.
 These changes in brainwave patterns make people more open and responsive to therapeutic suggestions.
 This allows the hypnotherapist to work effectively with the subconscious mind giving verbal suggestions to achieve the desired goals such as behaviour and habit change, stress reduction, and emotional healing.

 Myths and Misconceptions

 Contrary to popular belief, patients remain in control during hypnosis.
-They are aware of their surroundings and can refuse any suggestions that they do not agree with.
+They are aware of their surroundings and can refuse any suggestions with which they disagree.
 This means that hypnotherapy cannot make someone do something against their will.
-If a patient does not want to be hypnotized, they can simply refuse to participate in the session.
+If a patient does not want to be hypnotised, they can refuse to participate in the session.

 Does Hypnotherapy Work?